Duxbury Break-In Suspect Left Threatening Note For Homeowners, Police Say

 A short time later, the man was seen walking out of the woods nearby.
 Officers ran after the suspect, who threw several items to the ground as police approached him.

 Duxbury Police say one of the discarded items was stolen from the Acorn Street home.
-The man, later identified as 32-year-old Clarke Phillips, also allegedly had jewelry from the house.
+The man, who identified as Phillips, also allegedly had jewelry from the house.

 Police say Phillips was in possession of a document from a resident of Ocean Ave. in Marshfield.
 It was determined that home was also burglarized Monday.